 maintain their duty of confidentiality to pupils, parents and the College.

-If the disclosure of confidential information to the Designated Person or an outside agency appears to be justified, a member of staff should first, where appropriate, seek specialist advice from their line manager or trade union/professional body representative or the Designated Person.
+If the disclosure of confidential information to the Designated Person (Mrs Rachel Moffitt or Mrs Kirsty Hrabovsky) or an outside agency appears to be justified, a member of staff should first, where appropriate, seek specialist advice from their line manager or trade union/professional body representative or the Designated Person.

 5. Procedure